-Amendment 14 (2002) to the CMP FMP established a 3-year moratorium on the issuance of charter vessel and head boat permits unless sooner replace by a comprehensive effort limitation system.
+Amendment 14 (2002) to the CMP FMP established a 3-year moratorium on the issuance of charter vessel and head boat permits unless sooner replaced by a comprehensive effort limitation system.
 The control date for eligibility was established as March 29, 2001.
 Also includes other provisions for eligibility, application, appeals, and transferability.

-Amendment 17 (2006) established a limited access system on charter/headboat reef fish and CMP permits.
-Permits are renewable and transferable in the same manner as currently prescribed
+Amendment 17 (2006) to the CMP FMP/ Amendment 25 to the Reef Fish FMP established a limited access system on charter/headboat reef fish and CMP permits.
+Permits are renewable and transferable in the same manner as currently prescribed for such permits.

-For such permits.
 The Council would have periodic review at least every 10 years on the effectiveness of the limited access system.